Let’s start with the bold point: Innovation is an economic superpower.

 The objective of innovation is not to come up with a better product that’s more expensive.
 It’s to come up with a better product that’s cheaper.
 Innovation is a deflationary force.

 And the way we’re going to do that is by digitizing everything.
-Yes, tech has got a problem right now, but this conversation is about agtech.
-We can drive tremendous productivity, not in calories, but in nutrition, by digitizing the food system.
+Yes, tech has a problem right now, but this conversation concerns agtech.
+By digitizing the food system, we can drive tremendous productivity, not in calories, but in nutrition.

-It’s simple: there are 7.8 billion people in the world, and every single one of them has to eat.
+It’s simple: there are 7.8 billion people in the world, and everyone has to eat.
 They don’t have to have an iPhone.
 They have to eat.

 It’s an unbelievably large market.
 In the U.S., we spend $1.7 trillion on food.
 We spend $1.9 trillion on health care.
 We’re talking about an industry in which we spend $1.7 billion to make the product and eat, and we get $1.9 trillion dollars of rework for our errors in the form of health care costs.